MaxReinstadler/X2WOTCArchipelago/worlds/x2wotc/docs/setup_en.md

 1. Download and install the latest [Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases) release.
 2. Download the latest release of the [XCOM 2 WotC APWorld](https://github.com/MaxReinstadler/X2WOTCArchipelago/releases).
 Double-click it to install automatically, or copy it to your Archipelago installation's `custom_worlds` folder manually.
+3. **(Optional)** Download the latest release of the [Universal Tracker APWorld](https://github.com/MaxReinstadler/X2WOTCArchipelago/releases).
+Double-click it to install automatically, or copy it to your Archipelago installation's `custom_worlds` folder manually.
-2. Launch the XCOM 2 War of the Chosen AP Client from the Archipelago Launcher.
+4. Launch the XCOM 2 War of the Chosen AP Client from the Archipelago Launcher.

 ## Generating a Multiworld